fostroll/toxine/doc/README_TEXT_PREPROCESSOR.md

 ```python
 sents = TextPreprocessor().process_text(text, **kwargs)
 ```
-You'll get a `list` of sentences in *Parsed CONLL-U* format, but its *metadata* will contain only *text* meta variables.
+You'll get a `list` of sentences in *Parsed CoNLL-U* format, but its *metadata* will contain only *text* meta variables.

 The **\*\*kwargs** params is exactly params of the `do_all()` method except